italiangrid/voms-clients/README.md

   mvn package

+To build RPM packages, see instructions in the `package/centos` directory.

 ## Install

 A tarball containing the clients can be found in the `target` directory under the source tree.